The Railway Children (1970 film): Development

 Lionel Jeffries read the book for the first time when he was returning to Britain by ship from the US to film Chitty Chitty Bang Bang, in which he appeared as an actor.
-He had lost his own books and borrowed The Railway Children from his 13-year-old daughter Martha (he had two other children).
+He had lost his own books and borrowed The Railway Children from his 13-year-old daughter Martha.
 He loved it, although he admitted "my personality is so different from the quiet romance of the story."
 However, he said "I found the climate of the... story just right for me, a way in which to start entertaining people and help not destroy our industry.
 There are hardly any films being made for children and for middle aged and older age groups.
 I thought this could be one."

 He bought a six-month option on the film rights for £300 and wrote a screenplay.
 "I've kept to the story," said Jeffries.
 "It would be an imposition not to – after all, E. Nesbit's survived 50 years."
 Jeffries succeeded in attracting financing from Bryan Forbes at EMI Films, who was interested in making family films.
 Forbes suggested Jeffries direct.
 "I knew there were slight bets among the technical staff as to how long I'd last," said Jeffries later.
 The film was part of Forbes's initial (and, it turned out, only) slate for films at EMI.

 Jeffries later said "I knew we were taking a big, calculated risk in swimming against the permissive mainstream with such a story.
 All I could do was make it as honestly as possible: a Victorian documentary."

 Casting

 Sally Thomsett was cast as the 11-year-old Phyllis, despite being 20 years old at the time.
 Her contract forbade her to reveal her true age during the making of the film and she was also not allowed to be seen smoking or drinking during the shoot.
 17-year-old Jenny Agutter played her older sister, Roberta, and Gary Warren played their brother, Peter.
 Agutter had previously played the same role in the 1968 BBC Television adaptation of the story.
 Dinah Sheridan was cast as Mother and Bernard Cribbins as Perks the porter.
 Jeffries admitted he was tempted to play the role of Perks himself, but eventually decided to cast Cribbins "because of his lovely calm comedy."